cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 This tutorial demonstrates how to create a design document and an index, and how to use Cloudant Query to extract specific data from the database.

-To begin, you create the `rolodex` database, some JSON documents that contain the data for these exercises, and a design document that contains information about how to build your index.
+To begin, you create the `query-demo` database, some JSON documents that contain the data for these exercises, and a design document that contains information about how to build your index.
 Next, you create an index and run queries against it.

 In this tutorial, you can use either Cloudant Dashboard or the command line.
 Instructions for both methods are provided.
 Follow the links that are provided throughout